-Trailer mounted barriers listed on the APL may be used at the option of the Contractor.
+Trailer mounted barriers listed on the APL may be used in lieu of temporary barriers or positive protection the option of the Contractor.
 Trailer mounted barriers listed on the APL must have an FHWA eligibility letter and be successfully crash tested in accordance with MASH TL-3 criteria.
 All trailer mounted barriers must be equipped with an APL listed truck mounted attenuator, an APL listed vehicle mounted arrow board and vehicle warning lights in accordance with this Section.

-102-9.6.2.1 Temporary Barrier Meeting the Requirements of Standard Plans, Index 102-120 and 102-110: Ensure the marking requirements of the respective Index are met.
+102-9.5.1 Temporary Barrier Meeting the Requirements of Standard Plans, Index 102-120 and 102-110: Ensure the marking requirements of the respective Index are met.
+102-9.5.1.1: Proprietary Precast Temporary Concrete Barrier

-102-9.6.2.2: Proprietary Precast Temporary Concrete Barrier Fabricated prior to 2005: Submit a certification stating that all unmarked barrier units meet the requirements of the Specifications and the Standard Plans.
+Fabricated prior to 2005: Submit a certification stating that all unmarked barrier units meet the requirements of the Specifications and the Standard Plans.
 Certifications will be project specific and non-transferable.

-102-9.6.2.3 Proprietary Precast Temporary Concrete Barrier Fabricated in 2005 or later: Ensure each barrier unit has permanent clear markings, showing the manufacture date, serial number, manufacturer's name or symbol, and the APL number.
+102-9.5.1.2 Proprietary Precast Temporary Concrete Barrier

+Fabricated in 2005 or later: Ensure each barrier unit has permanent clear markings, showing the manufacture date, serial number, manufacturer's name or symbol, and the APL number.
 Label the markings on a plate, plaque, or cast in the unit.
 Proprietary barrier fabricated prior to 2016 and marked with the "INDX 521" in lieu of the APL number will be permitted.

-102-9.6.2.4 Temporary Concrete Barrier Repair: Before beginning the repair, remove all laitance, loose material, and any other deleterious matter to sound concrete or a minimum depth of one inch.
-Additionally, when reinforcing bars, inserts or weldments are exposed, remove the concrete to provide a minimum one inch clearance all around.
+102-9.5.1.3 Temporary Concrete Barrier Repair: Before beginning the repair, remove all laitance, loose material, and any other deleterious matter to sound concrete or a minimum depth of one inch.
+Additionally, when reinforcing bars, inserts or weldments are exposed, remove the concrete to provide a minimum one-inch clearance all around.
 Fill the repair area with an approved high performance concrete repair material in accordance with 930-5 and the manufacturer's recommendations.
 Restore surfaces and edges to the original dimensions and shape of the barrier.

 Repairs are not allowed on barrier units that have one or more of the following deficiencies: structural cracking or cracks that exist through the entire cross-section; unit-to-unit connection assemblies or anchor slots are broken or no longer in a fixed position.

 Do not paint repaired barriers.

-102-9.7 Barrier Delineators: Install barrier delineators on top of temporary barrier and vehicular LCDs meeting the requirements of Section 705.
+102-9.6 Barrier Delineators: Use barrier delineators on top of temporary barriers in accordance with the Standard Plans and the requirements of Section 705.

-102-9.8 Temporary Glare Screen: Use temporary glare screens listed on the APL that meet the requirements of Section 990.
-Furnish, install, maintain, remove and relocate glare screen systems in conjunction with temporary barrier at locations identified in the Plans.
+102-9.7 Temporary Glare Screen: Use temporary glare screens listed on the APL that meet the requirements of Section 990.Use screen systems in conjunction with temporary barrier at locations identified in the Plans.